Cinema of Mexico: Nuevo Cine Mexicano (New Mexican Cinema)

 For the other side the success of the films Nosotros los Nobles and Instructions Not Included in 2013, gave way to the development of similar projects trying to focus on the use of known Mexican TV stars such as Omar Chaparro, Adal Ramones or Adrian Uribe.
 The majority of them are romantic comedies focused on telenovela-style stories.

 This, however, should not prevent the success of other directors in the development of dramatic films, such as Carlos Reygadas and Alonso Ruizpalacios.

-In 2017, Alfonso Cuaron travelled back to Mexico to film his most intimate film, Roma.
-While navigating the complexities of film permits in Mexico, the production team worked to authentically recreate the 1970s Mexico City setting.
-The film, distributed by Netflix went on critical acclaim and was the second Mexican movie to win the Golden Globe as Best Foreign Language Film, while Cuaron got the Best Director award.
+In 2017, Alfonso Cuarón travelled back to Mexico to film his most intimate film, Roma.
+The film, distributed by Netflix went on to critical acclaim and was the second Mexican movie to win the Golden Globe as Best Foreign Language Film, while Cuarón got the Best Director award.
 Also it becomes the first Mexican movie to be nominated to both Best Film and Best Foreign Language Film in the Academy Awards, while getting a total of 10 nominations including Best Actress for mixtec actress Yalitza Aparicio and Best Supporting Actress for Marina de Tavira.

+In 2025, it was reported that Netflix had pledged $1 billion for productions in Mexico by 2028; that Mexican film and television were increasingly winning international screenings and acclaim; and that a massive Spanish-speaking audience, an influential US Hispanic diaspora, and heavy social-media use were amplifying demand for Mexican content worldwide.

 Ariel Award Mexican Academy of Film Award.